-I am an aquatic ecologist interested in fish biodiversity, conservation, and science communication.
-My current research focuses on ecology and conservation of Great Lakes migratory fishes, “Ancient Sport Fish” (e.g. gars and bowfins), and peripheral populations of species.
+I am an aquatic ecologist and assistant professor of biological sciences interested in fish biodiversity, conservation, and science communication.
+My current research focuses on the ecology of migratory and ancient fishes, and how that research can help us better understand and conserve aquatic ecosystems.
+Additional projects involve conservation of Great Lakes migratory fishes, “Ancient Sport Fish” (e.g. gars and bowfins), and peripheral populations of species.
 I also communicate science through traditional and social media to raise awareness of the value of aquatic ecosystems and freshwater biodiversity.

 This site provides information on my current and past research in aquatic conservation ecology, sustainable aquaculture, and science communication.
-The views reflected on this site are mine and do not reflect the views of USGS, Shedd Aquarium, University of Wisconsin, or the University of Michigan.
+The views reflected on this site are mine and do not reflect the views of my employer.
 Thank you for visiting!–

 Ph.D., Resource Ecology & Management (Aquatics), University of Michigan, Ann Arbor